Beantown’s Best: Arts and Entertainment

 This North End fixture puts on side-stitching shows seven nights a week.
 The sketch and improvisational comedy shows are fresh each night, with different themes depending on the day of the week.
 If you want to get in on the action, Improv Asylum welcomes locals to its classes.

-Nothing says summer like a concert at Blue Hills Bank Pavilion
+Nothing Says Summer like a Concert at Rokland Trust Bank Pavilion

-For large music events, there is no match for Blue Hills Bank Pavilion.
+For large music events, there is no match for Rokland Trust Bank Pavilion (formerly the Blue Hills Bank Pavillion and before that the Bank of America Pavilion).
 With views of the harbor and a venue that is spacious and breezy, this outdoor music arena is just one reason to visit Boston’s famous Seaport neighborhood.
 Check out who’s playing at the pavilion this summer – it is open between May and September.

 Harvard University’s American Repertory Theater – lovingly known by locals as ART – puts on world premiere and classic shows out of its two Cambridge locations.
 The acts at ART are constantly praised for their diversity and topical subject matter.
 See what’s playing!